 Bat House Location: How to Attract Bats to a Bat House

 You’re bat house’s location is one of the most important factors in how to attract bats to a bat house.
 Bat house plans abound, but the best plans in the world won’t be attracting bats if it’s not in the right place.

 The temperature inside the house is critical.
-These furry little creatures prefer temperatures between 85°F. and 100°F. Warm, sunny spots are a must for bat house locations and the color you choose will also affect the warmth or coolness of the structure.
+These furry little creatures prefer temperatures between 85 to 100 F. (30 to 38 C.).
+Warm, sunny spots are a must for bat house locations and the color you choose will also affect the warmth or coolness of the structure.
 The houses should be painted brown or gray.
 Three coats of flat, exterior, water-based paint are best.
 A house that gets only a few hours of sun a day should be painted a darker shade while a lighter color should be used on boxes with a long daily sun exposure.
 Many bat lovers find success in double houses either side by side or back to back, one side dark and one side light.
 This method allows the bats to relocate within the structure according to their needs.